relliv/syncable-project-dashboard/README.md

 - **Search Filter**: Quickly find projects by name.
 - **Sorting Options**: Sort projects alphabetically or by color.
 - **Group Refresh**: Refresh individual groups without rescanning everything.
+- **Configuration Export/Import**: Save and restore your dashboard configuration.

 ## How It Works